6 Best HealthTech Trends To Follow in 2023

 The McKinsey survey found that more than 40% of frontline nurses have delivered care virtually within the last year, and roughly two-thirds of frontline nurses are interested in providing virtual care in the future.

 And this area isn't filled.
-Technology trends in healthcare and remarkable digital systems appear here and there, but there's still enough room for creativity and implementation of the boldest ideas and technological innovations.
+HealthTech trends and remarkable digital systems appear here and there, but there's still enough room for creativity and implementation of the boldest ideas and technological innovations.